narchondas/narchondas.github.io/README.md

 The administrative reform process is a magnificent ‘journey’ full of excitement, setbacks but also of great achievements which better the lives of the European citizens.

-# University of Essex Learning Experience
+## University of Essex Learning Experience

-## My Portfolio
-Welcome to my portfolio for the MSc in Artificial Intelligence!
-Here, you will find information about my studies, experience, and projects.

 [1.
 Induction Computing](/Induction Computing/read.md)